byn3/bandersguru/README.md

 * node server.js
 * open another terminal and follow the directions

 Documentation is in server.js file or in the terminal as you go along.
 The goal of this was to learn how to use express and node in order to complete a take home assignment for a startup.
 I had to complete the mandatory tasks with tools I was not familiar with.
-Still incomplete.
+It is mostly done.
 Need to fix error handling and some edge cases.

 ## Mandatory tasks